tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

 22: ret $5
 ```

-Since B2 gets scheduled before B3, there's a gap where R0---which is completely
+Since B2 gets scheduled (in this case, arbitrarily) before B3, there's a gap
-unused in B2---would otherwise take up space in our simplified interval form.
+where R0---which is completely unused in B2---would otherwise take up space in
+our simplified interval form.
 Let's fix that by adding some lifetime holes.

 **Even though** we are adding some gaps between ranges, each interval still
 gets assigned *one location for its entire life*.
 It's just that in the gaps,